SpellholdStudios/Arnel-Nalia-Romance-Revision/README.md

 - Arnel, where ever you are, for creating this mod.
 - Russian translation: Lessar & aerie.ru.
 - Native EE compatibility: and Gwendolyne.
-- Native EE compatibility: and Gwendolyne.
+- Argent77: WeiDU library to dynamically patch scripts.
-- Native EE compatibility: and Gwendolyne.
+- ...
 - Everyone else from <a href="https://www.gibberlings3.net/forums/">The Gibberlings Three</a>, <a href="http://www.shsforums.net/">Spellhold Studios</a> forums, and the other Infinity Engine gaming and modding communities who offered their help and support.

 ##